OpenPSD/psd2-server/README.md

 Working GO environment is expected as described [here](https://golang.org/doc/code.html#GOPATH)

-Note: If you are on a Windows environment, you have to follow the steps described in the `Makefile` manually
+Note: If you are on a Windows environment, you have to follow the steps described in the `Makefile` manually.

 ## install